 Autocratic, democratic or laissez-faire - what’s your leadership style?

-Are you an autocrat, laissez-faire, or transformational leader?
+Are you an autocratic, laissez-faire, or transformational leader?
 From Kurt Lewin’s 1939 leadership framework research, to more modern ideas about transformational leaders, there are almost as many styles of leadership as leaders.

 But not all styles will be a fit for every situation.
 The best leaders are the ones who can adjust their style, according to their role, their team and the situation.
 We look at the main traits of some differing styles of leadership, and how they could affect your working relationships.